gtluu/blanka/README.md

 BLANKA is a command line tool used to remove noise and blank background signals from mass spectrometry data.

 ## Installation
 No installation is required for use of BLANKA.
 Simply download the scripts and place them in the desired directory.
+The config.ini file must be editted to include the path to a local installation of MSConvert before usage.

 ## Dependencies
 Python 2.7.15\